chef/automate/components/docs-chef-io/content/automate/data_lifecycle.md

 | 90   | 3000               |
 | 365  | 12000              |

-To set the value of max shards per node, set the value of `max_shards_per_node` in the following way:
+To set the value of max shards per node, patch the following configuration in the `.toml` file.

 ```bash
 [opensearch]